inwenis/blog/docs/posts/post34.md

 They break stuff on purpose.
 They run the program in stupid ways just to see what happens.

+Create and destroy worlds.

-Create and destroy worlds, create mutants to your liking, here the goal justifies any mean.
-Mold the system, code, component to your needs, run it, test it.
+Create mutants to your liking.

+Here the goal justifies almost any means.

+Mold the system, the code, the component to your needs.

+Run it.
+Test it.
+Learn what is actually true.

 ## throwaway tools